-Nrf2 oxidative stress CALUX (Catalogue Nr.
-16)
+Nrf2 oxidative stress CALUX (Catalogue No. 14)

-The Nrf2 Responsive (Nrf2) CALUX[®] is composed of a human cell line (U2OS) containing the firefly luciferase gene uder control of four Electrophile Responsive Elements (EpREs).
+The Nrf2 Responsive (Nrf2) CALUX® is composed of a human cell line (U2OS) containing the firefly luciferase gene uder control of four Electrophile Responsive Elements (EpREs).
 The luciferase serves as a reporter gene for activation of the Nrf2 pathway.
 This pathway is activated by oxidative stress and antioxidants.
 Activation of the pathway will lead to luciferase expression, and by addition of the appropriate substrate for luciferase, this can be detected as light.
 The amount of light produced is proportional to the concentration of the Nrf2-pathway activating compounds.
 The pathway activation caused by the sample is compared to the activation elicited by the positive control, curcumine.
 Nrf2 CALUX bioassays report total curcumine equivalents.

-- Endpoint (unit): pg curcumine equivalents/g sample processed - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): new - Positive control used: curcumine - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human osteosarcoma cell line - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ). - Current use on MS level (regular monitoring as well as other purposes): Several R&D projects - Assessment criteria: typical performance criteria's from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used - Specificity: oxidation of the Nrf2 repressing protein Keap1 - Sensitivity (LOD/Q): - Variability (e.g. CV for single substance tests) if known: <20%
+- Endpoint (unit): pg curcumine equivalents/g sample processed. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): ECVAM method DB-ALM Protocol n° 197.: Automated CALUX reporter gene assay procedure. - Positive control used: curcumine. - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human osteosarcoma cell line. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ). - Current use on MS level (regular monitoring as well as other purposes): Several R&D projects. - Assessment criteria: typical performance criteria from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used. - Specificity: oxidation of the Nrf2 repressing protein Keap1. - Sensitivity (LOD/Q): N/A. - Variability (e.g., CV for single substance tests) if known: <20%.

 - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as the kind of matrix.
-The use of the cytotox CALUX line is also used as a generic control in CALUX assay panels. - Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis14).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial accredited performers available - International relevance: applied in several projects
+The use of the cytotox CALUX line is also used as a generic control in CALUX assay panels. - Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - International relevance: applied in several projects.
+Published trigger value of 3 μg CurEQ/ water (van der Oost et al. 2017).

-Publications:
+• Publications: